: Parking lot lighting requirements depend on where the parking lot is located. This image is an aerial image of a high school parking lot.

 The mounting height of parking lot lights affects the area over which the light is distributed.
 Light distribution is directly correlated to the mounting height of the fixture.
 Light distribution increases with height.
 As the mounting height increases, the distance between the light poles and light fixtures increases, reducing pole and fixture count and thus cost.
 Consequently, to control cost, it is a frequent preference to have a mounting height of 20’ or higher.
 This may conflict with style, so obviously there are multiple considerations.

 What is average light and what is enough light for a surface parking lot?
 One consideration is how bright the surrounding area is.
-A general rule is an average of 2 footcandles (fc) and a minimum of 1 fc, although in many instances the minimum fc is lower.
-Lower fc is acceptable if the max/min ratio is lower as detailed below in even lighting.
+A general rule is an average of 2 footcandles (fc) and a minimum of 1 fc, although the minimum fc is lower in many instances.
+A lower fc is acceptable if the max/min ratio is lower as detailed below in even lighting, which is crucial for achieving good lighting uniformity.

 Even Lighting